Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 “Yes, but what else could it be?”

 She doesn’t believe me, looks it up on Google Maps, and it turns out that the Kaiser Wilhelm Canal is now called the Kiel Canal.
 Political correctness gone mad.
 The canal was once built for the Vikings, so they could sail faster from the Baltic to the North Sea and rob and plunder on a global scale, setting a precedent to be followed by most European nations.
 This engineering feat was probably also the model for the Panama Canal.
 Oh, a word with five identical vowels.
 Now I feel challenged: Panama Canal sandbar.
 Panama Canal banana plant.
 Panama Canal banana snack bar.
 People who share the train with me wonder why I am laughing while writing.
-(And it’s even more fun in German, where I end up with Panamakanalrandsandstrandananasmahl.
+(And it’s even more fun in German, where I end up with Panamakanalrandsandstrandananassaftbar.
 Languages without compound nouns are a sad affair.)

 Kaiser Wilhelm II. was probably also the one who built the mosque in Rendsburg, because in his opinion, Islam was an integral part of German culture.
 Or at least of the German strategy to conquer the world.
 Which is pretty much what German culture consists of.

 And here we are in Flensburg, already.
 Only ten hours to cross the whole country, from Bavaria to Germany’s northernmost city.
-The city from which the German Reich was ruled in its last days and breaths.
+The city from which the German Reich was ruled in its last days and last gasps.
 By Admiral Dönitz, who was appointed by Hitler as his successor and carried out the unthankful job for another three weeks until British soldiers led him away to a nursing home.

 There are those who claim that Dönitz never surrendered or abdicated, that therefore the German Reich continues to exist and the Federal Republic of Germany is an illegitimate state, and so on.
 If you know someone like that, send them this article.
-In that fabulous piece of research and reasoning, I dispel all the misrepresentations and misinterpretations.
+In this fabulous piece of research and reasoning, I dispel all the misrepresentations and misinterpretations.

 Bilingual monuments mourn Danish and German soldiers who fought against each other in 1864.
 Now, election posters of the Southern Schleswig Voters’ Association, a Danish party competing in the German parliamentary elections, are displayed in the city.
 The Danes have minority rights in Schleswig-Holstein, their own schools, their own libraries, their own churches.
 People would speak of a parallel society and deem it highly dangerous, if it weren’t an Aryan race, but Turks, Kurds or Arabs.